software-tools-books/js4ds/_en/data.md

 so that it takes a word or phrase as a command-line argument and uses it to seed the random number generator.

+### One Record Per Year

+Another way to slice the data for testing purposes is to select one record from each year.
+Write a small command-line JavaScript program that:

+1. Reads all the data from the database.
+2. Keeps the first record it finds for each year.
+3. Prints these records formatted as SQL `insert` statements.

 ### Error Handling

 Modify `DataManager`'s constructor so that it checks for errors.